 Long term, the increased risk of job losses may exacerbate the already significant need for affordable housing in Pembrokeshire.
 Due to the increase in the flexibility in home working, many people are looking to relocate to other areas to have more space and better living conditions.
 As a desirable area to live, between September 2020 and 2021, house prices in Pembrokeshire have increased by 11.1% due to demand.
-A lack of affordable housing opportunities and the an increase in the number of second homes in the areas were identified in the well-being survey as some of the most important factors for well-being and an area of greatest concern for the people of Pembrokeshire in the well-being survey.
+A lack of affordable housing opportunities and an increase in the number of second homes in the areas were identified in the Well-being Survey as some of the most important factors for well-being and an area of greatest concern for the people of Pembrokeshire.